Best Secured Credit Cards of 2018

 *All APRs listed below are current as of the date of this posting and are subject to change at any time depending on the card issuer and market fluctuation.

-In comparing some of the more popular secured credit cards, these were found to have the most matches with the criteria listed above (all the cards listed match the first criteria of credit bureau reporting):
+In comparing some of the best secured credit cards, these were found to be the most consumer-friendly:

 Best All-Around Secured Credit Cards